grantcurell/projects/Load Balancing with LAG/4112F-ON/OS10/Test Case 4/README.md

 I wanted to be sure of my findings so I crafted a new PCAP.
 This time, I started a capture on my desktop and opened a new connection to vCenter knowing this should generate several new streams.
 I then closed the browser entirely to ensure those same sessions would close.
+I saved the capture off and sent it to my traffic replay system.

-I then played that back through `tcpreplay`.
+I then played it back with `tcpreplay`.
 I then grabbed a random stream from the sequence to confirm whether I could see the entire three way hand shake on one host or not.